beccasaurus/backgroundWorker/README.md

 To make it work, put `backgroundWorkers.js` into your `public/` where you can import it from your `worker.js` and put `backgroundWorkers.ts` wherever you like.

 I might find a way to package this, but for now, just copy/paste 🧐

+Hey, it works for me 🤷🏼‍♀️ You do you!